koajs/koa/docs/error-handling.md

   Error event listeners can be specified with `app.on('error')`.
   If no error listener is specified, a default error listener is used.
-Error listener receives all errors that make their way back through the middleware chain, if an error is caught and not thrown again, it will not be passed to the error listener.
+Error listeners receive all errors that make their way back through the middleware chain, if an error is caught and not thrown again, it will not be passed to the error listener.
 If no error event listener is specified, then